lonexd3vil/lone/README.md

 # LONE X D3VIL
-Well this is my WEBSITE!
+Well this is my first WEBSITE!

+Another one coming soon!